How To Write A Movie Script: All You Need To Know About Writing Your First Screenplay

 Step 4: Writing the first draft

-Each page of a script will roughly equate to one minute of screen time.
+Pro Tip: Each script page roughly equates to one minute of screen time.
 This will help create a goal of where you should aim with your story.

-For example, most horror films are within the 80 to 90-minute range, therefore you should aim for an 80 to 90-page script.
-These numbers are not set in stone, so you don’t need to treat that as a hard number.
+For example, most horror films are within the 80 to 90-minute range; therefore, you should aim for an 80 to 90-page script.

 Another great tip is to set small goals for yourself.
 For example, you may want to set a page goal weekly, such as trying to write 10-20 pages per week.

 Don’t worry too much about writing a great screenplay on the first draft.
-Focus on trying to finish your story with all of the plot points, story elements, etc. that you wrote out during the planning phase.
+Focus on finishing your story with all of the plot points, story elements, etc., you wrote out during the planning phase.

 Step 5: Revise, revise, revise